If you want to be a better trader, you need to master trading psychology.

 Let’s look at two big emotions in trading:

-- Fear.
-Fear is the opposite.
+- Fear is the opposite.
 It’s the reason people sell early to cut losses and avoid taking on extra risk.
-Fear sentiments are common during bear markets.
+Fear is common during bear markets.
 It can make some traders exit the market irrationally.

 Never underestimate the force of stock market psychology.
-Fear can turn into panic and lead to huge selloffs.
+Fear can turn into panic.

 Why Is Stock Market Psychology Important?

 As a trader, you must understand your emotions and mindset.
 That helps you identify when you’re acting irrationally.

 Imagine losing $1 … meh.
 Losing $50 … not ideal, but you’ll live.

 Now imagine losing thousands of dollars.
 That’s probably enough to spin you into a bit of a panic.
 And panic can make you behave in ways you never expected.

 That’s why you have to understand your stock market psychology.
 If you don’t, you can be swept up in the heat of the moment, by hype, or by panic.

 A successful trader learns to manage emotions — even when everyone else is losing it.
 How?
 Create a set of trading rules and stick to them.
 Lay out your decisions in advance to remove emotions from the equation … as much as possible.